Electrical for Construction

 • Grounding & Bonding

-OSHA (Occupational Safety and Health Administration) 10-hour training will help educate workers to predict, prevent, identify and stop possible common worksite hazards, and is required for many industry careers.
+OSHA (Occupational Safety and Health Administration)10-hour training will help educate workers to predict, prevent, identify and stop possible common worksite and construction hazards, and is required for many industry careers.

 National Fire Protection Association (NFPA 70E) Credential